 The City will provide these employees with information regarding COVID-19-related benefits to which the employees may be entitled under applicable federal, state, or local laws.
-This includes any benefits that may be available under workers' compensation law, the federal Families First Coronavirus Response Act (FFCRA), Labor Code sections 248.1 and 248.5, Labor Code sections 3212.86 through 3212.88, local governmental requirements, and the City's own leave policies.
+This includes any benefits that may be available under workers' compensation law, Labor Code sections 3212.86 through 3212.88, local governmental requirements, and the City's own leave policies.